BRATS Logo - Bredhurst Receiving and Transmitting Society

 Patience

-Whilst you may have students who want to rush on with the course they can achieve this via this web information but the other students may well find that they need several different explanations of the same point until the "light" shines.
+Whilst you may be a student who wants to rush on with the course you can achieve this via this web information but the other students may well find that they need several different explanations of the same point until the "light" shines.